mesibo/messenger-javascript/README.md

 ### Getting `AUTHFAIL` with getcontacts API
 This means the token you have provided in `MESIBO_ACCESS_TOKEN` is not generated or validated with your phone number which is required for synchronizing contacts.

 To generate a token by validating your phone number, make sure you have set `isLoginEnabled = true`.
-A login screen will then appear during app start, where you can enter your phone number(Example +91XXXXXXXXXX), get an OTP and login.
+A login screen will then appear during app start, where you can enter your phone number(Example +91XXXXXXXXXX), get an OTP, and log in.

-If you do not wish to synchronize contacts, set `isContactSync = false`and provide a list of local contacts in `MESIBO_LOCAL_CONTACTS`.
+If you do not wish to synchronize contacts, set `isContactSync = false` and provide a list of local contacts in `MESIBO_LOCAL_CONTACTS`.

 ### I do not wish to use phone login, what should I do?
 Set `isLoginEnabled = false` and make sure that you provide a valid `MESIBO_ACCESS_TOKEN`

 ### I do not want to synchronize with my phone contacts, how do I configure that?
-If you do not wish to synchronize contacts, set `isContactSync = false`and provide a list of local contacts in `MESIBO_LOCAL_CONTACTS`.
+If you do not wish to synchronize contacts, set `isContactSync = false` and provide a list of local contacts in `MESIBO_LOCAL_CONTACTS`.

-### Do I need to login with my phone number every time I load the app?
+### Do I need to log in with my phone number every time I load the app?
-No the first time you login with your phone number with a valid OTP the token will be stored in localStorage.
-In future loading of the app, token will be loaded from local storage.
+No the first time you log in with your phone number with a valid OTP the token will be stored in localStorage.
+In future loading of the app, the token will be loaded from local storage.
 Or if you have provided a valid `MESIBO_ACCESS_TOKEN` in `config.js` that will be loaded.

 ### Getting $scope.mesibo.X is not a function
 Ensure that you perform a hard reload so that you have the latest Mesibo Javascript API